microdee/Nuke.Unreal/README.md

 ## Usage

 For now, no Nuget release available and its functionality is limited yet for mostly personal usage.
 When Nuget package will be available it'll be available as a simple package reference in your Nuke build project.
-If you still want to use this workflow you can start from the [Nuke.Unreal Workflow Template](https://github.com/microdee/Nuke.Unreal.WorkflowTemplate), or go manually:
+If you still want to use this workflow you can install from script or go manually:

 1. Set up the build project:
    * Via a script: